maryreader/personal-website/content/post/we-are-now-seeing-the-effect-of-successive-tory-governments-on-child-poverty-–-the-repercussions-will-be-felt-for-generations/index.md

 ---
-title: "The Independent: We are now seeing the effect of successive Tory governments on child poverty – the repercussions will be felt for generations"
+title: "We are now seeing the effect of successive Tory governments on child poverty – the repercussions will be felt for generations (*The Independent*)"
 date: 2021-02-01T14:35:10.152Z
 draft: false
 featured: false